woossi0/suite/docs/usermanual/source/webmaps/easypublish/load.rst

 To verify that your data was loaded properly, you can use :guilabel:`pgAdmin`, a desktop interface tool for managing your PostGIS database.

 #.
-Launch pgAdmin by clicking the :guilabel:`PostGIS` link in the Dashboard.
-The following screen will display.
+To launch the pgAdmin tool, click the :guilabel:`Manage` link next to the PostGIS component in the Dashboard.

    .. figure:: img/load_pgadmin.png
       :align: center